There’s a saying borrowed from an old blues song about luck. If not for bad luck, the sad reminder goes, there’d be no luck at all.

 It’s helpful to write a letter that explains the borrower’s circumstance while injecting some personality.
-In today’s world, letter-writing has become a lost art.
-If your words leap off the page, it’s an advantage.
+Write as if you’re trying to win the lender over.
+You are.

-You should address and account for each negative item on your credit report, even if it seems dated or insignificant.
-Tell why this problem won’t happen again and what has changed in your life to prevent it.
+Account for each negative item on your report, even if it seems dated or insignificant.
+Explain why this problem won’t happen again.

 Bad Credit Lenders

-There are some choices for mortgage loans to consumers with bad credit.
-It helps to know your options.
+There are some mortgage loan choices for consumers with bad credit.
+Know your options.

 Mortgage Brokers vs. Banks/Credit Unions

-Due to the SAFE Mortgage Licensing Act of 2008, brokers must pass state licensing exams, proving they know the rules of financing.
-Under federal regulations, brokers aren’t permitted to accept premiums from lenders in exchange for steering customers into higher-priced loans.
+The SAFE Mortgage Licensing Act of 2008, ensured brokers must pass state licensing exams, proving they know the rules of financing.
+Federal regulations prohibit brokers from accepting premiums from lenders in exchange for steering customers into higher-priced loans.

 Mortgage brokers are middlemen who represent many lenders and various loan products.
 The broker tries to match the loan product that best meets your needs at the best possible price.
-Once the loan is approved, borrowers generally deal with the loan originator or their mortgage service provider.
+Once approved, borrowers generally deal with the loan originator or their mortgage service provider.

 Banks, mortgage banks and credit unions are considered direct lenders.
-Employees of that institution review your application and decide whether to issue the loan.
+Employees of that institution review applications and decide whether to issue loans.
 Typically, banks sell loans on the secondary market a few months after closing.

 Benefits of Working with a Mortgage Broker

 Mortgage brokers work with many different lenders to find loans for clients, but don’t give loans directly.
-If you ask a broker what they can offer that a bank can’t, it’s almost certainly going to be summed up in one word — variety.
+What a broker can offer that a bank can’t: variety.